CDRT/mk_docs/docs/ref/bios/settings/thinkpad/securitychip.md

 Whether to enable or disable the Pluton security processor.

+!!! info ""
-!> This setting must be enabled before the TPM can be switched to Pluton.
+    This setting must be enabled before the TPM can be switched to Pluton.

 When configuring these BIOS settings using WMI scripts, it is possible to follow these steps: